+NOTE 2:
-NOTE 2: Reference system used for this example refers to the paragraphs of the

-BCAR - 145 as well as to the sections of the MOE.
+Reference system used for this example refers to the paragraphs of the BCAR 145 as well as to the sections of the MOE.

-AMC 145.65(c)(2) Safety and quality policy, maintenance procedures and quality system (See BCAR 145.65 (c)(2))
+AMC 145.65(c)(2) Safety, quality and occupational safety policy.

+Maintenance procedures and quality system (See BCAR 145.65 (c)(2))

 - 1. An essential element of the quality system is the quality feedback system identified in BCAR 145.65 (c) 2 as report system. - 2.
 The quality feedback system may not be contracted to companies or persons outside the BCAR -145 AMO.
-The principal function of the quality feedback system is to ensure that all findings resulting from the quality audits of the organisation are properly investigated and corrected in a timely manner and to enable the Accountable Manager to be kept informed of any safety issues and the extent of compliance with BCAR -145. - 3.
+The principal function of the quality feedback system is to ensure that all findings resulting from the quality audits of the organization are properly investigated and corrected in a timely manner and to enable the Accountable Manager to be kept informed of any safety issues and the extent of compliance with BCAR -145. - 3.
 Quality audit reports referenced in AMC 145.A.65(c) paragraph 10 should be sent to the relevant department(s) for rectification action giving target rectification dates.
 Rectification dates should be discussed with such department(s) before the quality department or nominated quality auditor confirms such dates in the report.
 The relevant department (s) is required to rectify findings and inform the quality department of such rectification in accordance with BCAR 145.65 (c) (2). - 4.
-The Accountable Manager should hold regular meetings with staff of the BCAR -145 AMO to check progress on rectification except that in the large organisations, such meetings may be delegated ona day to day basis to the quality manager subject to the accountable manager meeting at leats wice per year with the senior staff involved to reiew the overall performance and receiving at leats a half yearly summary report on fidings of noncompliance. - 5.
+The Accountable Manager should hold regular meetings with staff of the BCAR -145 AMO to check progress on rectification except that in the large organizations, such meetings may be delegated ona day to day basis to the quality manager subject to the accountable manager meeting at least twice per year with the senior staff involved to review the overall performance and receiving at least a half-yearly summary report on findings of non-compliance. - 5.
 All records pertaining to the quality audits and the quality feedback system should be retained for at least 2 years after the date of clearance of the finding or for a period sufficient to support the application of changes in the audit periods in accordance with AMC 145.65 (c) (1) section 9.